FasterXML/jackson/README.md

 ## Actively developed versions

-Jackson suite has two major versions: 1.x is deprecated and no versions are released;
+Jackson suite has three major versions: 1.x is deprecated and no versions are released;
-2.x is the actively developed version.
+2.x is the actively developed version; and 3.x is the next major version being developed (as of April 2025).
-These two major versions use different Java packages and Maven artifact ids, so they are not mutually compatible, but can peacefully co-exist: a project can depend on both Jackson 1.x and 2.x, without conflicts.
+These major versions use different Java packages and Maven artifact ids, so they are not mutually compatible, but can peacefully co-exist: a project can depend on both Jackson 1.x and 2.x (and eventually 3.x), without conflicts.
-This is by design and was chosen as the strategy to allow smoother migration from 1.x to 2.x.
+This is by design and was chosen as the strategy to allow smoother migration from 1.x to 2.x (and from 2.x to 3.x, eventually).

 The latest stable versions from these branches are: